 Additionally it should be bounded within some range $[-M,+M]$, as it changes the hidden representation to a finite extent.
 In practice, we only expect this to be true for the high probability tokens, as the vocabulary $V$ is very large, and some low probability tokens may be systematically enhanced.
 To avoid this issue, we make our assumptions only on the weighted average of the noise, where the weights are given by the probability mass that the model assigns them.
 This way, low probability tokens with asymmetric noise or large norms receive low weight and are averaged with the noise of other tokens.
-Denote by $P(i|context)$ the probability assigned to the $i$'th token given the context.
-We will make our assumptions on the \textit{weighted average of the noise on the incorrect token logits minus correct token logits}:
+Denote by $P(i|c)$ the probability assigned to the $i$'th token given the context $c$.
+We make our assumptions on the \textit{weighted average of the noise on incorrect token logits minus correct token logits}:

 \begin{assumption} Denote by $X$ the weighted noise on the logits as defined in equation \ref{eq:weighted_noise}.
-We assume that at every given decoding step it is a continuous, symmetric random variable and bounded within $[-M,+M]$ for some $M>0$. \end{assumption} In experiment subsection \ref{exp:assumptions} we show the noise satisfies these assumptions, with $M\approx 3-4$.
+We assume that at every given decoding step it is a continuous, symmetric random variable and bounded within $[-M,+M]$ for some $M>0$. \end{assumption}